unChaz/sci-fi-5e/srd/mechanics/combat.md

 ### Mounted Combat

-A knight charging into battle on a warhorse, a wizard casting tek skills from the back of a griffon, or a cleric soaring through the sky on a pegasus all enjoy the benefits of speed and mobility that a mount can provide.
+A knight charging into battle on a warhorse, a arcanist casting tek skills from the back of a griffon, or a priest soaring through the sky on a pegasus all enjoy the benefits of speed and mobility that a mount can provide.

 A willing creature that is at least one size larger than you and that has an appropriate anatomy can serve as a mount, using the following rules.